robbienohra/neumorphic-calculator/README.md

-# eslint-prettier-boilerplate
+# neumorphic calculator

-- templated project with foundational eslint and prettier yaml configs and requisite dev dependencies
-- may configure as needed
+- A neumoriphic styled calculator built in React, Next, and Sass